Before we visit with today's author, I want to announce that the winner of the signed copy of my novel, Unforgettable, is:

 Finally, what question would you like to ask my readers?

 Thank you, Sharon, for visiting with us and telling us about your novel.
-Readers, Sharon has offered to give a copy of her book to the winner of our drawing on Monday, December 20.
-To enter, leave a comment below in answer to Sharon's question, above.
+Readers, Sharon has offered to give a signed copy of her book to the winner of our drawing on Thursday, July 28.
+To enter, leave an answer to Sharon's questions (above) at the bottom of today's post.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

-Be sure to check out my interview with Kay Strom below, and leave a comment under her interview to be entered in a drawing for a signed copy of her book.
-And please take a look at the blog about Sandi Rog's debut release and her current situation.
+Be sure to check out my interview with DiAnn Mills, below, and leave a comment at the bottom of the post to enter the drawing for a signed copy of her book.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.